Website Manager

 AAA: At this age group, we introduce kid-pitch.
 So, twice weekly practices are crucial to mastery of the game.
 Like AA, some coaches opt for a Sunday practice in addition to a weekday evening practice.
 This age group will play Saturdays, plus a second weekday evening game, depending upon the number of teams formed.
 Practices are 2 hours.
 Games are 2 hours.

-Majors: By this point, the kids would practice endlessly if you let them!
+Majors and Seniors: By this point, the kids would practice endlessly if you let them!
 Twice per week practices are the norm, with two games per week- one on Saturday, and one evening game during the work week.
 Practices are 2 hours.
 Games are 2 hours.

 What is the "league age"?